Easy ways to keep fit this autumn

 Cycling in the summer months can make you too hot, which makes it harder to get where you want ago.
 When the weather is cooler in autumn, you can get on your bike and enjoy cycling longer distances while admiring the beautiful autumn foliage.
 Take care when cycling by wearing a helmet and equip your bike with lights.
 As the mornings and evenings get darker you should also kit yourself out in reflective clothing and lighter colours to help other cyclists, drivers and pedestrians see you when you’re on the road.

-Making an effort to get fit during the autumn months will help you beat those post-summer blues and help you keep your energy levels high.
-While it’s tempting to just curl up on the sofa, getting fit now will help you to ward off winter colds and viruses and beat the winter bloat.
-A balanced diet to accompany your new fitness plan will help you boost your immunity for a happy and healthy autumn.
+Making an effort to get fit during the autumn months will help you beat those post-summer blues and keep your energy levels high.
+While it’s tempting to just curl up on the sofa, getting fit now will help you ward off winter colds and viruses, and beat the winter bloat.
+A balanced diet to accompany your new fitness plan will help boost your immunity for a happy and healthy autumn.